qijianpeng/awesome-edge-computing/README.md

   Cisco routers and switches using a simulated command line interface.
 Packet Tracer makes use of a drag and drop user interface, allowing users to add and remove simulated network devices as they see fit.

+- [PeerSim](http://peersim.sourceforge.net/): PeerSim is a simulation
+  environment for P2P protocols in java.
+Its features include easy configuration, extendability and high performance.

 - [pFogSim](https://github.com/jihall77/pFogSim): pFogSim (/p/-fôg-/sɪm/) is a
   play off iFogSim; A simulator made to handle large-scale FOG networks with the